 Almost everyone experiences abdominal pain at some point in their life; in most cases, the underlying cause isn’t a serious medical issue.
 However, when you have severe or ongoing abdominal pain, it may be a symptom of an underlying medical problem that would benefit from an evaluation with Nelson Tajong, MD, at Lakeside Gastroenterology.
 Dr. Tajong takes a patient-centered approach to care and utilizes advanced diagnostic tools to find the root cause of your discomfort.
-To schedule an abdominal pain consultation, call the office in Conroe, Shenandoah, or Huntsville, Texas, or book online today.
+To schedule an abdominal pain consultation, call the office in Conroe and The Woodlands, Texas, or book online today.

 Abdominal pain includes any discomfort that affects the area between your chest and groin.
 The type and location of your pain may help determine the underlying cause.